syncfusion-content/document-processing-docs/Document-Processing/Word/Word-Library/NET/Working-with-Fields.md

 {% endtabs %}

+## Online Demo

+* Explore how to update fields in a Word document using the .NET Word Library (DocIO) in a live demo [here](https://ej2aspnetcore.azurewebsites.net/aspnetcore/word/updatefields#/material3).

 ## See Also

 * [Is it possible to update Include Text field in Word document using Essential DocIO?](https://www.syncfusion.com/kb/3921/is-it-possible-to-update-include-text-field-in-word-document-using-essential-docio)